Panthyr/panthyr_multiplexer_C/README.md

 ## 3. Handling received muxed packets

-When the main loop sees `FlagMuxDoDemux` set it checks the target port:
+When the main loop sees `FlagMuxDoDemux` set it checks the target port of the incoming muxed packet:

-* Packets for UART1 (radiance) or UART2 are then transmitted out of the respective port.
+* Packets for UART1 (radiance) or UART2 (irradiance) are then transmitted out of the respective port.
 * Packets for port 0 are to be handled by the controller internally.
 These are handled by `processMuxedCmd`.
 See "Handling of incoming commands (from MUX/UART3)"

 ## 4. Communication with/between the microcontrollers